Unboxed

 Opening Lines:

 Chico Valles, machete in hand, hacked his way along the narrow trail, oblivious to the constant chatter of cicadas and the raucous screams of tropical birds.
 Sweat trickled down his stubbled face.
 The thick, encroaching jungle pressed in on him from every direction.
 It reached with limbs, slapped with leaves, grabbed with vine tendrils.
 He forced it back with his machete and pressed on as he did every day, running errands for Basehart the American.
+Finally he reached the clearing where the Corys had set up their camp.
+He stopped.
+The camp looked deserted. |

 The Deadly Curse of Toco-Rey